herman925/minutes-master/src/prd.md

 ### Two-Stage Application Flow

 #### Stage 1: Setup Wizard (New Projects)
-**Purpose**: Guide users through initial setup with progressive disclosure **Layout**: Centered modal-style interface with step navigation
+**Purpose**: Guide users through initial setup with progressive disclosure.
+The wizard is the default screen on every refresh, ensuring configuration steps are completed before entering the workspace.
+**Layout**: Centered modal-style interface with step navigation

 1. **Step 1: Transcript Upload**